-We structure this paper as follows.
+This paper is structured as follows.
 We describe {\it WFIRST} and its instruments in Section~\ref{obs}.
-Section~\ref{currentsn} presents an outline of the SDT SN survey strategy, while Section~\ref{simulation} provides a comprehensive description on how we applied all tools to create the various SN simulations.
+Section~\ref{currentsn} presents an outline of the SDT SN survey strategy, while Section~\ref{simulation} provides a comprehensive description of how we applied all tools to create the various SN simulations.
 Additional survey strategies as well as analyses of those strategies examined are presented in Section~\ref{results}.
 We explore different assumptions for various systematic uncertainties and outline their impact on the FoM measured by {\it WFIRST} simulated SN surveys in Section~\ref{sysun}.
-Section~\ref{compss} compares the simulated survey strategies described in this work, with Section~\ref{diss} providing a discussion on future considerations for the optimisation of the {\it WFIRST} SN survey.
-Finally Section~\ref{con} presents our conclusions.
+Section~\ref{compss} compares the simulated survey strategies described in this work, with Section~\ref{diss} providing a discussion of future considerations for the optimization of the {\it WFIRST} SN survey.
+Section~\ref{con} presents our conclusions.

-\section{{\it WFIRST} Hardware:}
+\section{{\it WFIRST} Hardware}

-Planned for launched in the mid 2020's {\it WFIRST} is expected to be placed into an L2 orbit (1.5 million km away from the Earth at the second Lagrange point), where it will reside for the duration of its 6 year mission.
-Analogous to {\it HST}, {\it WFIRST} consists of a primary mirror that is approximately 2.37 meters in diameter.
+Planned for launched in the mid 2020s, {\it WFIRST} is expected to be placed into an L2 orbit (1.5 million km away from Earth at the second Lagrange point), where it will reside for the duration of its {\red mission}.
+Analogous to {\it HST}, {\it WFIRST} consists of a primary mirror that is 2.37~m in diameter.
 Light from the primary is reflected to the on-axis secondary mirror, which then feeds into the paths of its various instruments.
-The design of the telescope is not yet finalised, however current plans call for both a wide field instrument (WFI) and a coronagraph\footnote{For more information on the coronagraph see \url{http://wfirst.gsfc.nasa.gov/observatory.html}}.
-For the purpose of this paper we focus on the WFI only.
-When preparing our simulations we used the best-available WFI hardware specifications; these were taken from the May 25$^{th}$ 2016 (Cycle 6) spacecraft and instrument parameter release\footnote{\url{https://wfirst.ipac.caltech.edu/sims/Param_db.html}}, and an operational temperature of 260~K is assumed.
+The design of the telescope is not yet finalized; however, current plans call for both a wide-field instrument (WFI) and a coronagraph\footnote{For more information on the coronagraph, see \url{http://wfirst.gsfc.nasa.gov/observatory.html}}.
+For the purposes of this paper we focus only on the WFI.
+When preparing our simulations we used the best-available WFI hardware specifications; these were taken from the 2017 July 30 (Cycle 7) spacecraft and instrument parameter release\footnote{\url{https://wfirst.ipac.caltech.edu/sims/Param_db.html}}, and an operational temperature of 260~K is assumed.